 The best time to visit Tennessee will depend on where you go in the State.
 It is recommended that you do research on what festivals are on in the different locations.
 Weatherwise the best time to visit is during the autumn and Spring months when it is not as hot and humid as the summer months.
 Winters are cold and the lack of foliage in the Smokie Moutains make it a great time to go on sightseeing tours here.

 Typical Costs in Tennessee

 Tennessee is, generally, not a very expensive state to visit.
 Mid day lunch or snack will cost around $12 while a three-course evening meal with wine for two people will be approx. $65.
 Accommodation prices vary depending on the standard you want.
 A double room in a mid range 3 star hotel will cost on average $100.
 There are cheaper places to stay such as hostels.
 Public transport is cheap and very good.
 Taxis start from $4 for short trips.

 It is advisable to do a certain amount of research on the destination you wish to travel to.
 Check the weather and festivals that will be on during the time you wish to visit.
 If you can, pre book any private tours or sightseeing tours before traveling.
-Be careful when walking around in crowds as there are pickpockets everywhere just waiting for an opportunity to rob you.
+Be careful when walking around in crowds.
 Never walk alone at night time in dark streets.

 Generally the climate found in Tennessee is temperate.
 There are warm summers and mild winters.
 July is the hottest month of the year with temperatures averaging 32 degrees Celsius.
 January is usually the coldest month and temperatures are around minus 3 degrees Celsius.
 There is plenty of rainy days but they are sporadic.
 Snow will be plentiful especially on high ground.
 You can still enjoy over two hundred sunny days no matter what the temperature.